-2012 \$ 260,000

-2013 280,000
+2013 \$ 280,000

 2014 285,000

 2015 305,000

 2016 315,000

+2017 325,000

-Thereafter 5,385,000
+Thereafter - 5,060,000

-\$ 6,830,000
+\$ 6,570,000

 The Corporation's Series D Revenue Bonds are variable rate demand bonds requiring remarketing agents to purchase and remarket any bonds tendered before the stated maturity date.
-To provide liquidity support for the timely payment of any bonds that are not successfully remarketed, the Corporation has entered into a Security Agreement with Bank of America and obtained an irrevocable Letter of Credit for \$7,668,740.
-If the bonds are not successfully remarketed, the Corporation is required to pay an interest rate specified in the letter of credit agreement, and the principal repayment of bonds may be accelerated, at the sole discretion of Bank of America, to require full repayment of the outstanding balance on the mandatory prepayment date, which is on or after November 1, 2012, as defined in the Loan Agreement.
+To provide liquidity support for the timely payment of any bonds that are not successfully remarketed, the Corporation has entered into a Security Agreement and obtained an irrevocable letter of credit for \$7,668,740.
+If the bonds are not successfully remarketed, the Corporation is required to pay an interest rate specified in the letter of credit agreement, and the principal repayment of bonds may be accelerated, at the sole discretion of the bank, to require full repayment of the outstanding balance on the mandatory prepayment date, which is on or after November 1, 2015, as defined in the Amendment to Loan Agreement.
 The Corporation has reflected the current portion of its long-term debt that is subject to these remarketing arrangements as a component of current liabilities.
-As of June 30, 2011, the Corporation did not have any amounts outstanding on the letter of credit.
+As of June 30, 2012, the Corporation did not have any amounts outstanding on the letter of credit.